keymastervn/keymaster/Presentations/20230217 - Code Review Guidelines.md

 ❌
 Function XYZ is obviously the same as ABC
 ✅
-I believe function ABC can provide same functionality could you check it please?
+I believe function ABC can provide the same functionality could you check it, please?

 ---